opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-spade-semantic-encoders.md

   - xinyual
   - dagney
   - yych
-date: 2023-12-01 01:00:00 -0700
+date: 2023-12-05 01:00:00 -0700
 categories:
     - technical-posts
-meta_keywords: Improve search relevance, semantic search in OpenSearch 2.11, search with sparse encoders, neural search
+meta_keywords: search relevance, neural sparse search, semantic search, semantic search with sparse encoders
-meta_description: Improve search relevance with OpenSearch 2.11 when you build your high relevance & high speed search engine using neural sparse search.
+meta_description: Learn how the neural sparse framework in OpenSearch 2.11 can help you improve search relevance and optimize semantic searches with spare encoders using just a few APIs.
 has_science_table: true
 ---

 In our previous [blog post](https://opensearch.org/blog/semantic-science-benchmarks), one finding shared was that zero-shot semantic search based on dense encoders will have challenges when being applied to scenarios with unfamiliar corpus.
 This was highlighted with the [BEIR](https://github.com/beir-cellar/beir) benchmark, which consists of diverse retrieval tasks so that the “transferability” of a pretrained embedding model to unseen datasets can be evaluated.

 In this blog post, we will present Neural Sparse, our sparse semantic retrieval framework that is now the top-performing search method on the latest BEIR benchmark.
 You will learn about semantic search with sparse encoders as well as how to implement this method in OpenSearch with just a few API calls.